manishucsd/py-codegen/README.md

   <figcaption align="center">Figure 3.
 Code components building a Hopper codegen solution "almost" all in Python.</figcaption>
 </p>

-From my experience, I am now 98% certain that this is doable and the remaining 2% is software engineering and a desing problem, but remember ["the last 2% are the hardest part and that's why they leave it in the milk."](https://youtu.be/xk_Drdc1_jM?si=qQ19FgC_JKtTkuoW) I am joking here it probably more than 2%, but it is doable.
+From my experience, I am now 98% certain that this is doable and the remaining 2% is software engineering and design problem, but remember ["the last 2% are the hardest part and that's why they leave it in the milk."](https://youtu.be/xk_Drdc1_jM?si=qQ19FgC_JKtTkuoW) I am joking here and the remaining work is probably more than 2%, but it is doable.

 ### Trade-offs
-A MLIR Python-based codegenerator will have some trade-offs which we discuss next.
+An MLIR Python-based codegenerator will have some trade-offs which we discuss next.
 The pros section list the advantanges of using PyCute which are also discussed above.

 #### Pros

-- Composability : E.g. TMA + WGMMA or LDGSTS + WGMMA, or TMA + MMA.SYNC.
+- PyCute allows us to decoupling address offset computations from the kernel logic and putting it in a reusable components, simplifying the software design part of the problem.
+- The use of PyCute and building `Tiled*Builder` components that targets specific "Atoms" improves composibility and scalability.
+For e.g., we may want a kernel with various combinations [`cp.async.bulk`, `wgmma.64mNn16k.descA.descB`], [`cp.async`, `wgmma.64mNn16k`], [`cp.async.bulk`, `mma.sync.16m8n16k`], [`cp.async.bulk`, `ldmatrix`, `wgmma.64mNn16k.regA.descB`].
 We create `Tiled[Mma|Copy]Builder` for each of these components where we change the underlying `MmaAtom` or `CopyAtom` to change emitted PTX.
-- PyCute enhances scalability.
-- Developer productivity in getting a kernel out the door, while still having full PTX level control through Python.
+- Improved developer productivity in getting a kernel out of the door, while still having full PTX level control through Python.
-- Provided the `Tiled*Builder` components are present and developed by a CUDA expert, the user of these components can compose different kernels.
-- PyCute allows us to decoupling address offset computations from the kernel logic and putting it in a reusable components.

 #### Cons

-- Slower than a fully-optimized codegen in C++.
-However, this should be faster than using nvcc on CUDA/C++ templates.
+- Python-based codegen will be slower than a fully-optimized codegen in C++ in speed of generating the kernel, not the kernel itself.
+However, the compilation times should be faster than using nvcc on CUDA/C++ templates.
-- This will have a dependence on Python and cannot be shipped as a binary solution.
+- The solution has a dependence on Python and cannot be shipped as a binary solution.
 - To use the full power of CuTe in Python and support layout algebra on runtime values, we need a "`PyCuTeBuilder`" that to emit `mlir.arith` operations on runtime values.
-This approach is more performant as a ahead-of-time compilation strategy.
+- The approach is more performant as a ahead-of-time compilation strategy.
 If Python is in the critical path it will slow down just-in-time compilation.
 - CUTLASS/CuTe C++ is more powerful than what we intent to build out here as the C++ versions support GETT and contractions on multi-dimensional tensors.

 ### Acknowledgements

 "If we have seen further it is by standing on the shoulders of Giants."
 I express my gratitude to those whose groundbreaking work has paved the way for this study.
 My thanks go to the colleagues with whom I've had technical interactions and shared experience of working together.
 Pradeep Ramani, Haicheng Wu, Andrew Kerr, Vijay Thakker, and Cris Cecka working on CUTLASS/CuTe.
 Guray Ozen and Thomas Raoux on NVGPU and NVVM.
 Adam Paszke on JAX Moasic GPU.
 Quentin Colombet, Jacques Pienaar, Aart Bik, Alex Zinenko, and Mehdi Amini on MLIR.